-The Draft Development Control Plan (DCP) for the MR Precinct has recently been exhibited and DPIE are currently reviewing the submissions prior to its finalisation.
-While the land which forms the MR Precinct is currently largely made up of rural residential properties, as well as small scale agricultural industry businesses, the Site itself is therefore not well connected by travel modes other than the private vehicle.

-The Draft DCP consequently provides a number of objectives to ensure that, as the MRP develops, an integrated public and active transport network also develops.
+The land which forms the MRP is largely made up of rural residential properties, as well as small scale agricultural industry businesses, at present.
+Consequently, the Site itself is therefore not well connected by travel modes other than the private vehicle.
+However, the DCP outlines a number of objectives to ensure that, as the MRP develops, an integrated public and active transport network also develops to service future development such as the subject site.

-While not specifically required by the Draft DCP, the purpose of this FSTP is therefore to complement the intent the of the future DCP, by outlining the overarching requirements for a future Sustainable / Green Travel Plan package for the AIE.
+While not specifically required by the DCP, the purpose of this FSTP is therefore to complement the intent the of the DCP, by outlining the overarching requirements for a future Sustainable / Green Travel Plan package for the Estate.
 This FSTP will inform the future site-specific Plans, expected to be implemented as part of a Condition of Consent relating to any detailed development approval.